Facebook Pixel - PageView Event

 Nearest Food Resources by Me

-With the size of the county, the Food Bank encourages those seeking food assistance to locate food assistance closest to their residence to maximize convenience and resources.
+Given the county’s size, the Food Bank encourages those seeking food assistance to locate food assistance closest to their residence to maximize convenience and resources.
 With over 600 partners the Food Bank works with, one or a few are likely within reach.
 Visit our Food Pantry Locator at LAFoodBank.org/findfood by entering your address to find nearby agencies.

 Remember, the LA Regional Food Bank and our partners are here to provide nutritious food assistance for anyone in need whenever needed.